Marina Diamandis: Public image and personal life

 She has been described as a "pop enigma", an artist who "never felt like she belonged to the masses" and one with a cult following.
 It was written in Billboard in June 2016 that she is among "pop artists with major fanbases in the U.S. and a consistent stream of excellent music who are nonetheless kept a tier below these other musicians in terms of national presence, because they never had that one hit that everyone simply has to know them from".
 She told Vice News in February 2016 that "I'm not really a [pop] starry person.
 Stars are people who equal celebrity culture.
 I don't really feel part of that at all".

 Diamandis estimates that gay people comprise 60% of her concert audience.
 She attributes her status as a gay icon to her campness and sense of humour, in addition to lyrics on being a societal outsider.
 In 2012, she won the Best Music Award at gay magazine Attitude's award show.
 She headlined an NYC Pride event in June 2016 in the aftermath of the Orlando nightclub shooting, wearing a rainbow-striped cape.
 Diamandis plays down her popularity in the gay community in order to avoid sounding like a "cliché pop star", and hopes for a time when acceptance will mean that people do not label themselves by their sexuality.

-Despite knowing the elements of Greek Orthodox, Diamandis states that she was not raised Christian and identifies as an atheist.
+Despite being familiar with Greek Orthodoxy, Diamandis states that she was not raised Christian and identifies as an atheist.
 She considers herself an introvert and revealed on Twitter that she is an INFJ in the Myers–Briggs Type Indicator.
 One of her songs that is especially focused on her introverted side and appreciating solitude is "Solitaire".

-Diamandis dated Jack Patterson for five years before splitting in 2020.
+Diamandis dated Jack Patterson of electronic music group Clean Bandit for five years before splitting in 2020.